TheCarsonWest/TheCarsonWest.github.io/test/content/Security and Cryptography (PyCryptodome).md

 - [Variables and Data Types](./../variables-and-data-types/): Cryptographic operations involve handling binary data, requiring familiarity with data types like bytes and integers.
 - [Operators](./../operators/): [Operators](./../operators/) like `+` and `==` are used to concatenate or compare cryptographic data.
-- [Functions](./../functions/): PyCryptodome provides [Functions](./../functions/) for encryption, decryption, hashing, and digital signatures.
+- [Python Functions](./../python-functions/): PyCryptodome provides [Python Functions](./../python-functions/) for encryption, decryption, hashing, and digital signatures.
 - [Modules and Packages](./../modules-and-packages/): PyCryptodome is a third-party module that must be imported to use its functionalities.
 - [File Handling](./../file-handling/): Cryptographic data can be written to or read from files for storage or transmission.
 # [Python 1 Home](./../python-1-home/)